luvnft/podsearch/README.md

 	- Nitro-server with gzip- and brotli-compression and minified assets
 - [JSON to TypeScript type for types generation based on API response](https://transform.tools/json-to-typescript)
 - TypeScript.
-- Cloudflare  for CI/CD of Client code + using them as a DNS-manager for easier setup.
+- Cloudflare as the DNS-manager for easier setup and automatic image resizing.
 - Tracking: ~~[Plausible](https://plausible.io/)~~ Switched to Cloudflare as it was free
 - ServiceWorker for offloading the main-thread from the frequest API-calls to the backend-API.
 There are multiple ways to solve this.
 Throttling + Debouncing on user-input (during instantSearch) is a possibility, but it often causes laggy ui and mucky logic.
 Offloading it all to a ServiceWorker showed much better results in spite of it being tricky to implement.
 - Nuxt 3 modules used: